saezlab/CARNIVAL-Bioconductor-Dev/README.md

+This repository is outdated and kept mostly for dt and mult_cond functionalities.
+Merging them to the main CARNIVAL repository might not be as straightforward since code organization in CARNIVAL-Bioconductor-Dev differs from the main CARNIVAL repository.

 # CARNIVAL

 CARNIVAL is an R-package providing a framework to perform causal reasoning to infer a subset of signalling network from transcriptomics data.
 This work was originally based on [Melas et al.](https://pubs.rsc.org/en/content/articlehtml/2015/ib/c4ib00294f) with a number improved functionalities comparing to the original version.